brendanc490/WebVR-Test-Patterns/Custom/README.md

 The current entity can be removed by hitting the ***Remove from Pattern***.
 The entire pattern can be reset by hitting the ***Reset Pattern*** button.

 ### Saving the Pattern
-To save the pattern, press the ***Save Pattern*** button located at the bottom of the editor tab.
+To save the current pattern, press the ***Save Pattern*** button located at the bottom of the editor tab.
 The pattern is saved as an editable JSON file.
 Uploaded textures are preserved without image compression.

 ### Background Color
 To change the background color, select a new color or enter the hexadecimal code of the desired color.